AI-Assisted Product Design in Practice

 Learning while building — understanding how prompting shapes outcomes

-Quick user tests with three participants
+Quick usability testing with three participants

 Process